Dekeypetey40/Happy-Dog-Website/README.md

   - Icon for my website was taken from https://www.flaticon.com/ -<a href="https://www.flaticon.com/free-icons/dog" title="dog icons">Dog icons created by Freepik - Flaticon</a>

-  Hero and ethos section photos taken from unsplash:
+  - Hero and ethos section photos taken from unsplash:
-    -Hero photo by Jamie Street
+    - Hero photo by Jamie Street
-    -Ethos background photo by Cole Wyland
+    - Ethos background photo by Cole Wyland
-  Gallery photos:
+  - Gallery photos:
-  -Mastiff photo taken from pixabay
+    - Mastiff photo taken from pixabay
-  Taken from Pexels
+    - Taken from Pexels:
-  -Biting puppy (Guilherme Stecanella)
+      - Biting puppy (Guilherme Stecanella)
-  -Brown and white dog with ears standing up(Jan Kopczyński) -Black and white dog biting a toy (Karolina Grabowska) Taken from Unsplash:
+      - Brown and white dog with ears standing up(Jan Kopczyński)
+      - Black and white dog biting a toy (Karolina Grabowska)
+    - Taken from Unsplash:
-  -Two dogs and a woman by a lake and dog looking at toy (Chewy) -Two dogs in the snow (Tadeusz Lakota)
+      - Two dogs and a woman by a lake and dog looking at toy (Chewy)
+      - Two dogs in the snow (Tadeusz Lakota)
-  -A woman and her dog on a hike (Marcin Jozwiak)
+      - A woman and her dog on a hike (Marcin Jozwiak)
-  -Dog sleeping on a couch (Curtis Thornton)
+      - Dog sleeping on a couch (Curtis Thornton)
-  -Dog in hoodie (Karen Winegeart)
+      - Dog in hoodie (Karen Winegeart)
-  -Black dog with thank you card (Howie R)
+      - Black dog with thank you card (Howie R)
-  -Yawning pug (charlesdeluvio)
+      - Yawning pug (charlesdeluvio)

 ---

-#### Wireframes